Dreams of trash and a dump: the pile in which your life hides what it is time to acknowledge or to finally release

 Astrological note: The dream of space after cleaning often arrives during harmonious transits of Jupiter through the 4th or 12th house, during aspects of Saturn to Venus, and during periods when Pluto exits a long tense transit through your personal houses.
 Sagittarians, Capricorns, and Tauruses recognize this dream especially precisely.
 If Jupiter is now touching your Venus — the Healer accepts the result of the work, and the dream conveys this through light pouring into a room in which the floor is visible for the first time in a long while.

 Trash and a dump in a dream are an honest image of your inner review.
-Not all the things that ended up there are really trash.
+Not all of the things that ended up there are really trash.
 Not everything that seems needed is still fit.
 And not all that you once dismissed in yourself deserves to remain in the heap.